 The Supinated Pull Up

-Also known as the chin up, the supinated pull up is one of the all-time best body weight back exercises.
+Also known as the chin up, the supinated grip pull up is one of the all-time best body weight back exercises.

 This compound exercise is guaranteed to improve your upper body strength and help you accomplish your fitness goals.